-During the current year, the Company reduced cost of inventories by Baht 0.6 million, to reflect the net realisable value.
-This was included in cost of sales.
+During 2018, the Company reversed the write-down of cost of inventories by Baht 0.6 million, and reduced the amount of inventories recognised as cost during the year.
+(2017: The Company reduced cost of inventories by Baht 0.6 million, to reflect the net realisable value.
+This was included in cost of sales.)